1981 Spanish coup attempt: King's repudiation

-The event was made into a motion picture by Warner Bros. entitled 23F (Spanish nomenclature for 23 February, when the coup took place).
-Variety reviewer Jonathan Holland said the period detail of the film was good, but the film followed the officially sanctioned version and failed to scratch beneath the surface of what really happened.

-Legacy
+Aftermath

 Parliamentary deputies and government officials who were taken hostage during the failed coup commemorate its 30th anniversary on 23 February 2011.

 The most immediate consequence was that, as an institution, the monarchy emerged from the failed coup with overwhelming legitimacy in the eyes of the public and the political class.
 In the long term, the coup's failure could be considered the last serious attempt by adherents to Francoist ideology to establish any long-term authority in the country.

-The Supreme Court of Military Justice, known as the Campamento trial (juicio de Campamento), sentenced Miláns del Bosch, Alfonso Armada, and Antonio Tejero Molina to thirty years in prison as the key instigators of the coup d'état.
+The Supreme Court of Military Justice, known as the Campamento trial (juicio de Campamento), sentenced Miláns del Bosch, Armada, and Tejero to thirty years in prison as the key instigators of the coup d'état.
 Eventually, thirty people out of some 300 accused would be convicted for their involvement in the coup.
+At that time, Spanish military law still included the death penalty for mutiny and treason but this was never applied.

+Most of the lower rank and file (believed to have numbered around 4,000 military personnel – many of whom were doing their obligatory 2-year military service) who took active parts in the coup in Madrid and Valencia, were administratively discharged from the military soon afterwards.

 The extent of any civilian involvement in planning the coup has never been thoroughly investigated.
 Juan García Carrés, ex-leader of the Sindicato Vertical (the only legal trade union organisation in Francoist Spain), was the only civilian to be convicted.

-After the events, the Socialist opposition agreed to a law, the LOAPA, to slow down the establishment of autonomous communities as envisaged in the Constitution, to placate the military.
+After the events, the PSOE opposition agreed to a law, the Ley Orgánica de Armonización del Proceso Autonómico (LOAPA), to slow down the establishment of autonomous communities as envisaged in the Constitution, to placate the military.

-The bullet holes in the ceiling of the Spanish parliament were retained as a reminder of the coup attempt.
+On 25 February 2026—45 years after the attempted coup—the Spanish government publicly released all the documentation about 23F which had still remained classified.
+That same day, Tejero's family announced he had died at the age of 93.